eliangcs/pystock-crawler/README.rst

     py.test

-This will download the test data (a lot of XML files) from from `SEC EDGAR`_ on the fly, so it will take some time and disk space.
+This will download the test data (a lot of XML/XBRL files) from from `SEC EDGAR`_ on the fly, so it will take some time and disk space.
 The test data is saved to ``pystock_crawler/tests/sample_data`` directory.
 It can be reused on the next time you run the test.
 If you don't need them, just delete the ``sample_data`` directory.

 .. _libffi: https://sourceware.org/libffi/